Beef Wellington for Two

 The Process

-• Wrap the steak: Lay down two pieces of plastic wrap.
+- Wrap the steak: Lay down two pieces of plastic wrap.
 Lay 3 slices of prosciutto down on both pieces of plastic wrap and spread the mushrooms evenly between them.
 (See step by step photos).
 Lay the steak in the center and brush the steak with a thin layer of dijon mustard.
-Use the plastic wrap to help you wrap the mushrooms and prosciutto tightly around the steak.
+Use the plastic wrap to help you wrap the mushrooms and prosciutto tightly around the steak, then discard the plastic wrap once the steak is tightly wrapped in the prosciutto.

 Selecting the Right Beef for Beef Wellington